 All teaching will flow from appreciation that life is a gift from God and will be presented within the context of loving relationships, fully reflecting the teaching of the Church.
 In order that children may grow and flourish healthily and holistically towards an understanding of their gender and its implications for successful relationships, they must be at ease with themselves and deepen their self-knowledge.
-'A Journey in Love' has been used up until this point to convey this message.
-In this scheme, an aspect of the mystery of love is treated in each year group through a series of progressive and developmental tasks, activities and reflections that focus on social, emotional, physical and spiritual development.
-This initiative had the approval of the governors and had been shared with parents.
-This year school has subscribed to Ten Ten - Life to the Full - A fully-resourced scheme of work in Relationships and Health Education (RHE) for primary schools as recommended by the Diocese.
+TEN TEN is used to convey this message.
+TEN TEN - Life to the Full is a fully-resourced scheme of work in Relationships and Health Education (RHE) for primary schools as recommnended by the Diocese.